-- Once the air calibration is completed, the metal plate calibration step can be initiated.
+- 1. Once the air calibration is completed, the metal plate calibration step can be initiated.
 Remove the metal plate from the cart by loosening the lock screw.
 Place the plate on flat pavement.
 Take care not to scratch the plate.
 One side of the metal plate should be marked with a sticker.
-This side should always be on the pavement when performing calibration.
+This side should always be up when performing calibration.
+One side of the metal plate should always face the cart, as indicated on the sticker.
 Always positioning the same side on the pavement will prevent the surface of the plate from getting scratched. - 2.
 One of the three sensor buttons will turn green (Figure 13).
 If the first sensor specified for metal plate calibration is the center sensor, an error has occurred and the program must be closed and restarted.